Monmouth Medical Center: Unterberg Children's Hospital

 The Unterberg Children's Hospital at Monmouth Medical Center is a pediatric acute care hospital.
 The hospital has 70 beds.
 It is affiliated with Rutgers University Robert Wood Johnson Medical School and is a member of RWJBarnabas Health.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout Coastal New Jersey.

+Southern Campus

+In 2014, Monmouth Medical Center (in Long Branch) merged with Kimball Medical Center (in Lakewood), renaming it Monmouth Medical Center Southern Campus.

+Vogel Medical Campus

+Ground was broken in June 2023 for the Vogel Medical Campus at Tinton Falls, a five-story, 150,000-square-foot center that's expected to open in 2025.

 Education

 In 1945, Monmouth established its first residency program – in orthopedics – to meet the needs of physicians returning from World War II trained in treating battlefield trauma.

-Half of the residents enter practice after graduation, while the others enter some of the most competitive fellowships in the United States.
+Half of the residents enter practice after graduation, while the others enter competitive fellowships in the United States.
 Today Monmouth has 110 residents in nine accredited residency programs.

 Monmouth University Medical Scholars

-This program allows incoming Freshman of Monmouth University a track directly tailored toward Medical School.
-Students are pre-selected, enter a rigorous Pre-medical, undergraduate course of study and are guided by way of special advisors and preceptors at Monmouth Medical Center.
+This program allows incoming freshmen of Monmouth University to enroll in a track directly tailored toward medical school.
+Students are pre-selected, enter a rigorous pre-medical, undergraduate course of study and are guided by special advisors and preceptors at Monmouth Medical Center.
 If successfully completing the program with desired GPA and MCAT scores, they are ensured acceptance at Drexel University College of Medicine.